North Shore Hospital: Funding and staffing

 In 2007, North Shore Hospital repeatedly reported 100% occupancy rates and difficulties in finding enough staff.
 This is alleged to be partly due to North Shore City's affluence, with the catchment area having some of the highest average incomes in New Zealand, as well as scoring high on other social indicators.
 As the District Health Board funding scheme distributes money based on these indicators, it has been claimed that it receives much less funding per population served than hospitals in other areas of the country.

 The issues with staff shortages and overcrowding, repeatedly discussed in the press during the middle of 2007, have led two North Shore National MPs to inquire into the issue, noting that a 'crisis of confidence' had developed, which was generating more concern from locals 'than anything else in recent times'.

 In 2011 North Shore Hospital opened an Assessment and Diagnostic Unit (ADU) designed to improve overcrowding and patient flow through the North Shore Emergency Department, and increase inpatient bed capacity.
 Waitemata DHB has since made improvements against the NZ Ministry of Health's Shorter Stays in ED target.
 From July to September 2009 61% of patients were admitted, discharged or transferred from an emergency department within six hours.
 For the same period in 2013, 95% of patients were admitted, discharged or transferred within six hours.
+In 2024, the hospital wss struggling to handle demand with emergency department patients having to stay on trolleys in the corridors at times, this was attributed partly to the hospital not having enough inpatient beds available to receive patients from emergency.
+An increase incidents of aggression against staff was also attributed to pressure on resources.

+History

+North Shore Hospital was founded in 1956 as a maternity hospital with a small emergency department.

+The main Tower Block of North Shore Hospital in Auckland, New Zealand was officially opened on April 2, 1984 by the then Prime Minister, Rt Hon David Lange.
+The hospital became a general tertiary acute hospital.

+November 2011 saw the opening of the Lakeview Cardiology Centre.

+The Elective Surgery Centre was opened by Minister of Health Tony Ryall in 2013.